 However, sometimes individual data is hard to get your hands on.
 We will discuss this in more detail later in the article.

 - Decide how you define performance

-We know we will use individual engagement data as input.
-Now, what would be a good data-source for output?
+We know we will use individual employee engagement data as input.
+Now, what would be a good data-source for our outcome (or dependent) variable?